fx-giant/giant-documentations/chatbot/setting-up-chatbot-agent-in-dialogflow.md

 1. Check the documentation on debugging tips [here](./chat-simulator-debugging-tips.md) if your Agent, Intents or Entities are not working as expected.

 2. Ensure that the Intent's **webhook is enabled** after you make any changes to the Intent.
-Sometimes, it can get turned off somehow and this affects the results in Dialogflow's Test Console or GIANT's chat simulator.
+You might accidentally disabled the webhook after making changes to the Intent.
+This affects the results in Dialogflow's Test Console and GIANT's chat simulator.

 3. **Special note on Context** - the Intent that shows the parameter(s) collected from the previous Intent(s) needs to have the **webhook disabled** for the response configured in the Intent to show all parameters provided by the user.
 Refer to the documentation on [debugging tips](./chat-simulator-debugging-tips.md) for more details.